wazuh/wazuh-documentation/source/upgrade-guide/wazuh-agent/solaris.rst

 Ugrading Wazuh agents on Solaris systems
 ========================================

-Select your Solaris Intel version and follow the steps to upgrade the Wazuh agent.
+Select your Solaris version and follow the steps to upgrade the Wazuh agent.

 .. tabs::